DNnate/CISSP-Study-Resources/CISSP-Domain-6-Objectives.md

         - 🎤act: formally do the management review

 - 6.3.3 Key performance and risk indicators
-    - 🍮**Key Performance Indicator (KPIs)**: measures that provide significance of showing the performance an ISMS compared to stated goals
+    - 🍮**Key Performance Indicator (KPIs)**: measures that provide significance of showing the performance an Information Security Management System ISMS compared to stated goals.
+KPIs are used to determine how effective practices, procedures, and staff are.
         - Choose the factors that can show the state of security
         - Define baselines for some (or better yet all) of the factors
         - Develop a plan for periodically capturing factor values (use automation!)